rustam-cpp/The-smallest-C-calculator/README.md

 # The-smallest-C-calculator
-This is 194B calculator coded on C++!
+This is 194B calculator coded on C++